githubixx/ansible-role-consul-ca/README.md

 ansible-role-consul-ca
 ======================

-This role is used in [Kubernetes the Not So Hard Way With Ansible (at Scaleway) - Part 8 - Ingress with Traefik](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-8/).
+This role is used in [Kubernetes the Not So Hard Way With Ansible - Ingress with Traefik](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-ingress-with-traefik/).
 It creates a CA (certificate authority) for Consul certificates and the certificates needed to secure communication between the Consul daemons and Traefik proxy used in the blog post mentioned above.
-This role is meant to be used for exactly this purpose but it should be useable for other use cases too as it has no dependencies besides [CFSSL](https://github.com/cloudflare/cfssl) PKI toolkit binaries installed (which you would need anyway's).
+This role is meant to be used for exactly this purpose but it should be useable for other use cases too as it has no dependencies besides [CFSSL](https://github.com/cloudflare/cfssl) PKI toolkit binaries installed (also see my Ansible role for this purpose: https://github.com/githubixx/ansible-role-cfssl).

 Versions
 --------